Generics

 types in the entry points.

-To achieve this, we pass the solid types to the entry_points
+To achieve this, we pass the concrete types to the entry_points

 macro call.